 It was the Spanish side who eventually secured a huge victory, in a meeting between two sides who had lost four of the past five Champions League finals.

-Defensive stalwarts Godin and Jose Gimenez – so fundamental to the club’s seemingly impregnable rearguard in recent years – were the heroes, scoring twice inside the final 12 minutes as Atletico took a two-goal lead into the return fixture.
+Defensive stalwarts Godin and Jose Gimenez – so fundamental to the club’s seemingly impregnable rearguard – were the heroes, scoring twice inside the final 12 minutes as Atletico took a two-goal lead into the return fixture.

 The win maintained Simeone’s unbeaten home record in European competition as Atleti won the battle, though Juventus would win the war in the return fixture via a Ronaldo masterclass, the forward scoring a brilliant hat-trick to turn the tie around.